LittleBoyPnP/opencv/README.md

 To use this fork in your project, instead of the Pattern one, simply add the same dependency but with the groupId org.openpnp instead of nu.pattern.

-### Scala

-I'm not uploading Scala artifacts as I don't know or use Scala.
-If someone wants to maintain that portion of the package, let me know.

 ## Usage